inveniosoftware/invenio-cli/docs/index.rst

 ..
     Copyright (C) 2019 CERN.

-    Invenio-Scripts is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.
+    Invenio-Cli is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.